cjyuan/cyf-notes/ITP-JS2-Sprint2-PR-comments.md

 "12:00" would make a good edge case to test.

 Also, we should also test cases where minute part is not equal to "00".

 ---
+If "01:00" is converted to "01:00 am", it is reasonable for the caller to expect "13:00" to be converted to "01:00 pm".

+What could go wrong?
+Here are two examples,
+- When the strings are all centered within a table column on a webpage, "01:00 pm" and "1:00 pm" would not align as nicely.

+<div align=center>01:00 am</div>
+<div align=center>1:00 pm</div>
+<div align=center>12:00 am</div>
+<div align=center>01:00 pm</div>

+- When the times are compared in the program, `"1:00 pm" < "11:00 pm"` and `01:00 pm" < "11:00 pm"` produce different results.

+Consistency is important so the caller can be certain what to expect from a function.

+Did you choose the format "1:00 pm" by design (before you implement the function), or did you set the expected value in your tests because you knew that's what your function will return?

+---

 It is a common practice to begin variable names with a lowercase letter.
 Names that start with an uppercase letter are typically reserved for user-defined data types or class names.